 About Ben

-Ben has led Clergy Support Trust, the largest and oldest charity supporting Anglican clergy and their families, as our Chief Executive since 2020.
+Ben has served as Chief Executive of Clergy Support Trust, the largest and oldest charity supporting Anglican clergy and their families, since 2020.
+Under his leadership, the charity has quadrupled its grant-giving, established new research, training and engagement initiatives, and advocated strongly for those it is privileged to help.

 Image